giraycoskun/giraycoskun.dev/docs/developers-notebook/index.md

 These are thing that I want take notes about and keep them here for accessibility

 !!! warning
     Views are my own and can be wrong.
 As I am not arguing that I am an expert on these topics.
-Just a hard-working and curious engineer.
+Just a curious engineer.

 ## Table of Contents